4 Deli Side Items that Customers Love

 French Fries and Potato Chips

 If indulgence is what your customers are looking for, pairing deli sandwiches with hot and crispy French fries or kettle cooked potato chips is the easiest way to satisfy their cravings.
 Many delis have house potato chips, which are thinly sliced Idaho potatoes that have been kettle cooked in boiling oil.
 French fries can be crinkle cut, thick cut, thinly cut, or even curly cut and seasoned with a mix of tasty seasonings.
+Always a crowd pleaser, French fries also have a high profit margin and enjoy enormous popularity whereever they are found.

 Offering an assortment of fruit is a great way to satisfy health-conscious consumers who are interested in getting their daily dose of essential vitamins and minerals.
 You can purchase bulk fruit cocktail, which consists of fruit pieces marinated in syrup.
-For a more gourmet approach to this side item, you can slice fresh fruit, add berries, and toss the mixed fruit with sugar or raw honey.
+For a more gourmet approach to this side dish, you can slice fresh fruit, add berries, and then toss the mixed fruit with sugar or raw honey.